-In each of the four countries, public lotteries were used to randomly assign villages or neighborhoods to one of the following four groups:
+In each of the four countries, researchers used public lotteries to randomly assign villages or neighborhoods to one of the following four groups:

-- Capital arm: Participating households will receive all program components listed above except the trainings related to life skills and social norms (components 2 and 4).
-By testing the program with and without these trainings, the evaluation will be able to determine whether addressing participants’ aspirations and social norms improves the program’s overall effectiveness.
+- Capital arm: Participating households receive all program components listed above except the trainings related to life skills and social norms (components 2 and 4).
+By testing the program with and without these trainings, researchers evaluate whether addressing participants’ aspirations and social norms improves the program’s overall effectiveness.

-- Social arm: Participating households will receive all program components listed above except the large, lump-sum cash grant (component 7).
+- Psychosocial arm: Participating households receive all program components listed above except the large, lump-sum cash grant (component 7).
 Because the large cash transfer is one of the most expensive components of the package, researchers and policymakers are interested in identifying the cost-effectiveness of the transfer itself.

-- Comparison group: This group will receive only the basic consumption support (component 1).
+- Comparison group: This group receives only the basic consumption support (component 1).

-The evaluation team will gather information on household income, assets, consumption and food security, and on individual-level health and women’s empowerment, to evaluate the impact of the different program packages on participants’ wellbeing.
+The evaluation team has been gathering information on household income, assets, consumption, and food security, and on individual-level mental health and women’s empowerment, to evaluate the impact of the different program packages on participants’ wellbeing.

 Results and policy lessons